10 Tips to Improve Your Grilling

 4. Use both direct and indirect heat.
 As long as your grill has two or more burners, you can take advantage of different cooking zones.
 The direct heat area is where the flame is lit directly beneath, whereas the indirect area has no flame lit (but with the lid closed, it stays plenty hot!).
 This is important especially for thicker cuts, or higher-fat options, like skin-on chicken.
 Get the outside crispy with a quick turn over direct heat, then move it to the no-flame zone to cook through.
 This way, you bypass potential flare-ups and get to keep your pretty eyebrows.
 Plus, you can avoid the dreaded blackened outside-undercooked inside scenario.

 5. Use a thermometer.
 It can be tricky to judge the doneness of meat/fish/poultry just by looking.
 There are some tricks, like pressing down on the surface to see how firm it is, but it’s easy to make mistakes.
 A thermometer takes out all the guesswork, and is in indispensable tool to stepping up your grilling game.
-Here’s a list of optimal internal temperatures – print one out and stick it beside your grill for easy reference all season.
 I think it’s worth investing in a leave-in thermometer that beeps when the food reaches the temperature you programmed.
 But you still need a second thermometer to check other pieces to make sure they’re all the same (remember to clean the probe in hot, soapy water each time you check, before you stick it in another potentially cooked piece).
 Moist chicken breasts, flaky fish, and medium-rare steaks every time!

 6. Man (or woman) that grill!
 The fact that you’re using super-high heat means that things can go south quickly if you step away for a few minutes to whisk a salad dressing or set the table.
 Have everything prepared in advance (or even better, delegate!) so that you can be present with your gorgeous steak the whole time it’s achieving those luscious grill marks.
 (Whoa, my stomach just rumbled out loud!).
 If you are grilling a multi-step dish (like a grilled pizza, for instance), have all of your ingredients prepped and pre-measured, sitting within arm’s reach for when you need them.